yooneskh/unified-nuxt-ui/README.md

 # Unified Nuxt UI

-Create Nuxt extendable layer with this GitHub template.
+A reuseable Nuxt layer which integrates Nuxt UI and some other useful libraries into your Nuxt application.

 ## Setup